pombase/website/src/docs/browse-curation/fission-yeast-go-slimming-tips.md

     terms currently depends on including this evidence code (for example, there are 16 gene products annotated to transmembrane transport with IEA evidence, which are not yet covered by a manual annotation).
+For ${species_abbrev}*, the IEA annotations improve slim
+%%if db=PomBase
-For fission yeast, the IEA annotations improve slim coverage, but only represent a small number of annotations (519 biological process annotations as of May 2020), and have a low rate of false positives.
+    coverage, but only represent a small number of annotations (519 biological process annotations as of May 2020), and have a low rate of false positives.
 We therefore recommend that you include them.
+%%end db=PomBase
+%%if db=JaponicusDB
+    coverage, but only represent a small number of annotations, and have a low rate of false positives.
+We therefore recommend that you include them.
+%%if db=JaponicusDB

 #### Creating a user-defined slim ####